top of page

 Where can I eat?

-You can cook/eat in the shared kitchen, and cafes/restaurants around town.
+You can cook/eat in the shared kitchen in the Octabarn, in the Moss Hollow House for those staying there (outside of caterer meal times).
 There is a great health food grocery store in nearby Grass Valley: BriarPatch Food Coop.
 There's a wealth of great restaurants/cafes in Nevada City and Grass Valley.

 OTHER STUFF